trane-project/trane-project.github.io/src/a_love_supreme.md

 - *A Love Supreme* liner notes

 Trane and all associated projects are dedicated to the memory of John Coltrane.
-Trane is free software as are all of its official courses and the authors are committed to keep it so in the same spirit of love and generosity of his music.
-May all users of Trane learn and master the skills they desire for the benefit of all beings.
+Trane is free software and the authors are committed to keep it so in the same spirit of love and generosity of his music.
+May all users of Trane learn and master the skills they desire and benefit all beings.